 After a short and sweaty train ride from Ayutthaya, I arrived at Lopburi train station at about 11am.

 I had been looking forward to this stop for a few weeks having heard about it while searching out the best places to see monkeys in Thailand.

 As I left the station, a charming chap offer to take me to the temple in his pedal-powered tuk-tuk for just 10 baht.

 Given that I didn’t know what direction to head in, it sounded like an excellent plan.

 The driver (or is it rider when pedalling) was a relatively slender old man and with me in tow, he seemed to struggle with the slight incline.

 I ended up feeling somewhat guilty and offered to take over, but he was insistent.
 After about 20 minutes we arrived at the temple, turns out wasn’t a long way and would have absolutely been faster to walk.

 The Prang Sam Yot Temple

-The temple is in the centre of a large square of grass enclosed in by a metal small fence.
-While it can easily be seen from the outside, to get up close and personal to the vast majority of our little furry cousins we decided to get closer.
-To enter it cost just 50 baht (£1) payable at small hut manned by a guard and his stick.
+The temple is in the centre of grassy field enclosed in by a small metal fence.
+While it can easily be seen from the outside, to get up close and personal to the vast majority of our little furry cousins, I had to pay to enter the temple site.

 Am I being watched?